Best Software

 Bind is built around a conversational AI that operates against your company's playbook, which is the architectural choice that matters for multi-round.
 Counter-redlines come in.
 The AI evaluates each change against your playbook (accept, propose fallback, flag, or route) and assembles the next round's document with explicit per-clause reasoning.
 Routine items settle without lawyer attention.
 Genuinely novel clauses are escalated to the approver you designated.

 The conversational layer also changes the implementation curve.
 Legal does not configure the playbook through a menu-driven matrix; they describe their policy in plain language and Bind structures it.
-That difference is what makes the Bind playbook deployable in days rather than the three-to-six-month implementation windows common in enterprise CLM.
+That difference is what makes the Bind playbook deployable in days in our own onboarding, where a full enterprise CLM rollout is a configuration project rather than a switch-on.
+Bind's customer base runs from startup-world names like Slush and Nerdsbay to stock-listed companies like Atria and Outdoor Holding, with Phoenix Entertainment and Ren-Gas in between.

 eSignature is embedded directly in the platform, with full audit trail and bank-level encryption.
 There is no separate signature tool to integrate, no extra subscription, no swivel-chair between negotiation and execution.
 The signed contract lives in the same repository where it was drafted and negotiated.